MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/step-5--submit-the-app.md

 This topic describes how to submit your UWP device app to the Microsoft Store dashboard.
 Before submitting your app, review the submission sequence section in [Building UWP device apps](the-workflow.md).
 This topic is part of a step-by-step series.
 See [Build a UWP device app step-by-step](build-a-uwp-device-app-step-by-step.md) for the introduction.

-> [!NOTE]
-> If your app is specified as a privileged app and it is not configured for automatic installation, you can submit your device metadata to the Windows Dev Center hardware dashboard before you submit your privileged app to the Microsoft Store.
+If your app is specified as a privileged app and it is not configured for automatic installation, you can submit your device metadata to the Windows Dev Center hardware dashboard before you submit your privileged app to the Microsoft Store.
 In this case, this step 5 can take place after [step 6](step-6--submit-device-metadata.md).

 A UWP device app is a special kind of UWP app that device manufacturers create to serve as a companion to their internal or peripheral device.
 By using device metadata, device apps can run privileged operations, such as device update.
 For more info about UWP device apps, see [Meet UWP device apps](meet-uwp-device-apps.md).